locllos/felere/README.md

 }
 ```

 Specifically, when comparing the `FederatedAveraging` and `Scaffold` methods in the context of complete heterogeneity, it is necessary to create a dictionary where we vary `iid_fraction` parameter.
-After creating the dictionary, it should be passed to the constructor of the `felere.pipeline.Pipeline` class and then executed.
+After creating the dictionary, it should be passed to the constructor of the `felere.pipelines.Pipeline` class and then executed.

 Here is `Pipeline` result of this experiment: